KAICOロゴマーク

 When the next unknown virus emerges, KAICO will be ready.
 The protein production power of silkworms, harnessed through our technology, has the potential to change the course of global health crises.

-Change the world with silkworms.
+Changing the world with silkworms.
 It doesn’t sound so exaggerated now, does it?